stephencweiss/stephencharlesweiss.com/content/blog/2019-04-07/bash-functions.md

 }
 ```

-It’s simple, but it does work as expected.
+It's simple, but it does work as expected.

 If I run `gsdf package.json` the file will be added to the stash (if there have been changes) and then dropped - letting me move on in peace.